cardano-foundation/CIPs/CPS-????/README.md

 2. This technique DOES NOT stop the redundant executions; the spending script will still redundantly check if the required staking script was executed.
 This technique just minimizes the cost of the redundant executions by moving the heavy computation into a script that is only executed once per transaction.
 3. This is not the intended use for staking scripts.

+### Simple Scripts
+I tried to test Cardano simple scripts to determine if this problem also impacts them.
+However, given that simple scripts are so small, it was hard to tell from just looking at the transaction fee.
+Since the interface for using Cardano simple scripts is the same as for using plutus scripts,I have to assume that this problem also impacts simple scripts.

+If simple scripts are indeed impacted by this problem, the above technique would not work for them.
+The technique only works for plutus scripts.

 ## Use Cases
 Any time a spending script's validation depends on the entire transaction and not on any particular UTxO.

 1. P2P Atomic Swaps - within one transaction, the value entering the swap address must be some proportion of the value leaving the swap address
 2. P2P Lending - within one transaction, the amount borrowed must be some proportion of the amount posted as collateral.
 Likewise, the amount of collateral reclaimed depends on how much of the loan is repaid.
 3. DAOs
+4. (Assuming simple scripts also suffer from this problem) Multisig
+5. (Assuming simple scripts also suffer from this problem) Time Locking

 ## Goals
 1. Stop redundantly executing transaction level spending scripts.